pymoso/PyMOSO/README.md

         return is_feas, (obj1, obj2)
 ```

+##### Using `rng`
 Though not required, users may use the `rng` random number generator object.
-Doing so allows algorithms to take advantage of common random numbers.
+Doing so allows algorithms to take advantage of common random numbers and ensures parallelized simulation replications are independent.
 The implementation of the `rng` object is a subclass of Python's `random.Random()` where the underlying generator is `mrg32k3a`.
 Thus, Python's own `random` documentation applies to `rng` and can be found at https://docs.python.org/3/library/random.html.
+We follow the example of L'Ecuyer et al. 2001 for `mrg32k3a` and implementing its independent streams and substreams.

+L'Ecuyer, P., Simard, R., Chen, E. J., Kelton, W. D. An Object-Oriented Random-Number Package with Many Long Streams and Substreams.
+(2002).
+Operations Research, 50(6), 1073-1075.

+To decide if common randon numbers are appropriate to a particular problem, see the following reference.

+Law AM (2015) Simulation Modeling and Analysis (New York: McGraw Hill Education), 5th edition.

 To be compatible with common random numbers, users can simply use the generator.
 See the below code listing for a simple example problem which is compatible with PyMOSO common random numbers.
 If `g` is a wrapper to an external simulation, users can still remain compatible with common random numbers  by generating the random numbers using `rng` and passing them to the simulation or by using `rng.get_seed()` and sending the seed to the generator used by the simulation.
 It is up to the user to ensure the seed obtained from `rng.get_seed()`, an `mrg32k3a` seed, is compatible with their simulation's generator.

+To ensure independent sampling of observations, PyMOSO "jumps" the stream after every observation by a fixed amount of `pow(2, 76)`.
+Thus, we require that every simulation observation use fewer than `pow(2, 76)` random numbers for users needing independent replications.
+We ensure independence among parallel replications by "giving" each processor an `rng` each of which are `pow(2, 127)` randomn numbers apart.
+When using the included algorithms, each retrospective iteration begins with a new independent stream `pow(2, 127)` from the beginning of the previous stream, where PyMOSO sets the previous stream to account for any parallel streams used within a retrospective iteration. thus, in a given retrospective iteration, a user may simulate 100 million points at a sample size of 1 million, without common random numbers, and easily not reach the limit.
+For researchers using `testsolve`, the observations cannot be taken in parallel, but independent algorithm instances can be.
+To ensure the instances remain independent, researchers should set the budget such that the included algorithms do not surpass 200 retrospective iterations.
+For reference, on default settings, the sample size at every point in the 200th iteration is almost 380 million.

 ##### Simple example problem
 ```